Casehero

 I. Introduction – Apex Technology Co.
 Ltd.: Financing an Acquisition

 Apex Technology Co.
-Ltd., printing supplies and chips manufacturer situated in China, along with a consortium of private equity firms PAG Asia Capital and Legend Capital, acquires a firm, Lexmark International Inc. which is much larger than each of the three firms.
+Ltd., a printing supplies and chips manufacturer situated in China, along with a consortium of private equity firms PAG Asia Capital and Legend Capital, acquires a firm, Lexmark International Inc., which is much larger than each of the three firms.

 II.
 The Acquisition

-This acquisition can be considered as a horizontal acquisition because Apex and Lexmark target the same customers, those that buy printers would buy printing supplies as well.
+This acquisition can be considered a horizontal acquisition because Apex and Lexmark target the same customers.
+Those who buy printers would buy printing supplies as well.

-They also possess 2000 patents on the printing industry and currently positioned on high-end market segmentation in the office area, allowing them to sell in premiums and make it difficult for competitors to copy the design and technology.
+They also possess 2000 patents in the printing industry and are currently positioned on high-end market segmentation in the office area, allowing them to sell in premiums and make it difficult for competitors to copy the design and technology.

-Another reason for this acquisition is to gain control over a multinational corporation with growing-demand product.
-Lexmark was a global manufacturer of laser printer, since 2013, a product that is the future in the printing industry, due to its standalone growth (4.9 %) in sales despite the downtrend in other general printing supplies (inkjet printer included).
+Another reason for this acquisition is to gain control over a multinational corporation with a growing-demand product.
+Lexmark has been a global manufacturer of laser printers since 2013, a product that is the future in the printing industry due to its standalone growth (4.9 %) in sales despite the downtrend in other general printing supplies (inkjet printer included).

-It seems that Apex Technology Co. (or Seine) is trying to capture the growth momentum before the laser printer market matures and progress further in sales and research with Lexmark’s existing patents.
+It seems that Apex Technology Co. (or Seine) is trying to capture the growth momentum before the laser printer market matures and progresses further in sales and research with Lexmark’s existing patents.

 III.
 Lexmark’s Enterprise Value based on Relative Valuation